DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.md

 // the /a[0-9]/ regular expression.
 // Matches the '1z' and '3z' attributes with the
 // 'a0' and 'a7' values.
-// Does not match '4z' or '1b' attributes and
+// Does not match the '4z' or '1b' attribute,
-// 'b0' or 'ab' values.
+// as well as any attribute with the 'b0' or 'ab' value.
 Selector('ul').withAttribute(/[123]z/, /a[0-9]/);
 ```